Skip to main content

 • 2.)
 Financial Aid & Funding

-After the info session, students enrolling in 600+ hour programs must attend a financial aid meeting.
+After you have attended the career night, students enrolling in 600+ hour programs must attend a financial aid meeting.
 This meeting helps determine eligibility for Pell Grants, Direct Loans, or outside support like OhioMeansJobs.
 All students must show proof of high school completion by providing a copy of a diploma, GED, or transcripts to finalized funding options.

 • 3.)
 Program-Specific Requirements